RagnarB83/ash-documentation/docs/job-types.rst

 Two runmodes are available: 'serial' and 'parallel'.
 The 'serial' mode will run each displacement sequentially.
 The Energy+Gradient step can still be run in parallel if e.g. the QM or QM/MM object has this information;
 e.g. if an ORCA object has been defined with nprocs=8 then ORCA will run each Energy+Gradient evaluation with 8 cores using the OpenMPI parallelization of ORCA.
-For numerical frequencies, it is usually much more efficient, however, to run the displacement jobs in embarrassaringly parallel fashion.
+For numerical frequencies, it is usually much more efficient, however, to run the displacement jobs simutaneously in parallel fashion.
 This is accomplished using runmode='parallel' and the parallelization will be linear scaling (almost always recommended).
 As there are almost always many more displacements available than CPUs, the parallelization of the QM or QM/MM object is turned off and instead as many displacements are run simultaneously as there are number of cores.
 For example, for a 30-atom system, there are 90 XYZ coordinates.
 For a 2-point Hessian, this means that 180 displacements to be calculated.
 If 20 cores are available, then 20 displacements can be run simultaneously, fully utilizing all 20 cores.
 This will require 9 runs in total (20*9=180).

 The displacement step can be chosen if wanted.
-The default setting is displacement 0.0005 Å.
+The default setting is: 0.0005 Å.

 A partial Hessian (NEEDS TO BE TESTED) can be easily performed instead of the full Hessian.
-This is an excellent approximation for vibrational modes with rather local character.
+This is an excellent approximation for vibrational modes with rather local character and the quality of the approximation can be controlled.
+For a QM/MM model of a protein active site with an active region of a 1000 atoms, the full Hessian of all 1000 atoms would typically not be doable; instead a partial Hessian job of the important atoms (e.g. the QM region) makes more sense.
 A partial Hessian job is performed if a list of Hessian atoms (e.g. hessatoms=[0,1,2] ) is passed to the NumFreq function.
 In this case, the displacements will only be calculated for the list of "hessatoms" and the result is a partial Hessian for the system.